gabertooth/gabertooth.github.io/_posts/2019-12-02-wsj_nlp_s_and_p_500_market_predictor.markdown

 ---

 I have finally made it!
 The end of my Flatiron education.
-To finish it off a capstone related to two of my favorite things, the WSJ and the economy.
+To finish it all off a capstone project related to two of my favorite things, the WSJ and the economy.
 I am very proud of my capstone and believe it encompasses a multitude of the python capabilities I possess.
 This last project cemented my Python understanding.
-Now for all of the details surrounding my capstone project.
+Now, for all of the details surrounding my capstone project and what impactful lessons I learned.

 Originally the idea was to create a classification model for newspaper/media websites to decide whether the articles or headlines were right or left leaning.